We partner with states and districts nationwide to improve low-performing schools by transforming their policies and structures.

 The School Readiness Assessment

-In addition to our core services listed above, MIE engages with districts and states on short-term projects.
+In addition to our core services listed above, Mass Insight engages with districts and states on short-term projects.
 Examples include working with districts to redesign their human resources function and systems; auditing their organizational structure in preparation for a redesign, and providing support in engaging with key community stakeholders.
-MIE also has worked at the state level, collaborating with state education agencies to improve their capacity to serve as effective supporting partners to district reforms.
+Mass Insight also has worked at the state level, collaborating with state education agencies to improve their capacity to serve as effective supporting partners to district reforms.

-- In Evansville, Indiana, where MIE has been working since 2012, the school system experienced the largest gains in the state’s accountability system and is now the highest-performing large, urban school district in the state, and the number of failing schools has decreased by approximately 50 percent.
+- In Evansville, Indiana, where Mass Insight has been working since 2012, the school system experienced the largest gains in the state’s accountability system and is now the highest-performing large, urban school district in the state, and the number of failing schools has decreased by approximately 50 percent.

 Where We Work

-MIE’s School Turnaround Group is currently working with districts and schools in the following states:
+Mass Insight’s School Improvement team is currently working with districts and schools in the following states: